KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/bushido.md

 ## Courage — Yū

-True courage is not the absence of fear.
+True courage is not the absence of fear;
-It is the refusal to be ruled by it.
+it is the refusal to be governed by it.

-In Bushidō, courage means showing up even when the path is unclear, speaking truth even when the voice shakes, and protecting what is good even when the world turns cold.
+In Bushidō, courage means stepping forward when the path is uncertain, speaking truth when your voice trembles, and defending what is good when the world grows cold.

 Courage is the fire that melts the chains around the heart.

 ## Benevolence — Jin

-A warrior without compassion is a weapon, but a warrior with compassion becomes a guardian.
+A warrior without compassion is merely a weapon;
+a warrior with compassion becomes a guardian.

-Jin is the recognition that one’s strength exists for the sake of others.
+Jin is the recognition that your strength exists for the sake of others.

 It is kindness without weakness, tenderness without fragility.

-It is the quiet understanding that every being carries a sacred spark
-—just as you do.
+It is the quiet knowing that every being carries a sacred spark—just as you do.

 ## Respect — Rei

 In Bushidō, respect is not formality.
-It is awareness.
+It is awakened awareness.

 It is seeing the divine in every person, in every encounter,